krehicbenjamin/PhoneBook/README.md

 # PhoneBook
-Simple phonebook "app" built using Java
+Simple phonebook "app" built using Java to showcase the concepts of OOP